Rafase282/My-FreeCodeCamp-Code/README.md

 # My Work From FreeCodeCamp

 This is a collection of the code I have written myself or during pair programming.
 It will help me keep a clean record, and also as practice for working with GitHub.
+Please refer to the wiki for more information on each part as they are available.

 ##Contact me